treeverse/lakeFS/design/open/DOLLAR_PULLS.md

 ### Re-run Actions

-In the event of failed actions run, it will be possible to re-run the job via the Actions view
+PUT `/api/v1/repositories/{repository}/branches/{sourceBranch}/$PULLS/{destinationBranch}/{id}`

-TBD: How to update runID of $PULLS instance on re-run
+In the event of failed actions run, it will be possible to re-run the job via the $PULLS context.
-TBD: Re-run of `on-pull` should be in the context of the branch and not of the specific ref.
-This is in contrast to how we would like to re-run all other types of hooks which should run on the same reference.
+This will in fact - create a new trigger for the `on-pull` hook, and update the $PULLS instance with a new run ID.
-**Optional solution:** Do not implement re-run in actions context, instead implement rerun on $PULLS which will in fact, create a new run using the updated branch head and update the associated run id.
+By "re-running" the actions via the $PULLS, we are able to decouple the $PULLS feature from the hooks re-run requirement, which can be implemented in the future.

 ## Required Changes